Colorado Advance Directive Form

-A Colorado advance directive allows an individual (the “declarant”) to appoint a health care agent and predetermine which medical treatments and care methods they will permit.
-The declarant can also state whether they would like to donate organs and relay any special instructions that they would like included.
+A Colorado advance directive allows an individual to appoint a health care agent and predetermine which medical treatments and care methods they want to be administered.
+The “declarant” can also state whether they would like to donate organs and relay any special instructions that they would like included.
+This document goes into effect once the declarant loses mental capacity

-A Colorado advance directive allows an individual (the “declarant”) to appoint a health care agent and predetermine which medical treatments and care methods they will permit.
-The declarant can also state whether they would like to donate organs and relay any special instructions that they would like included.
+A Colorado advance directive allows an individual to appoint a health care agent and predetermine which medical treatments and care methods they want to be administered.
+The “declarant” can also state whether they would like to donate organs and relay any special instructions that they would like included.
+This document goes into effect once the declarant loses mental capacity

-A Colorado advance directive allows an individual (the “declarant”) to appoint a health care agent and predetermine which medical treatments and care methods they will permit.
-The declarant can also state whether they would like to donate organs and relay any special instructions that they would like included.
+A Colorado advance directive allows an individual to appoint a health care agent and predetermine which medical treatments and care methods they want to be administered.
+The “declarant” can also state whether they would like to donate organs and relay any special instructions that they would like included.
+This document goes into effect once the declarant loses mental capacity

 1. Home »